danvk/boggle-paper/paper/content.typ

   Pool = μ highest-scoring boards in Next
 ```

-This is similar to a $(mu+lambda)$-Evolutionary Strategy, the differences being that
+This is similar to a $(mu+lambda)$-Evolutionary Strategy,#cite(<backOverviewEvolutionaryAlgorithms1993>)
+the differences being that
-we try all neighbors (rather than a random sample) and terminate after convergence.
+we evaluate all neighbors (rather than a random sample) and terminate after convergence.
 Given the initial pool of boards, this converges to a deterministic result.

 We take an “edit” to mean changing one letter or swapping two letters.